 Trello uses industry standard Transport Layer Security (“TLS”) to create a secure connection using 128-bit Advanced Encryption Standard (“AES”) encryption.
 This includes all data sent between the web, desktop, iOS, and Android apps and the Trello servers.
 There is no non-TLS option for connecting to Trello.
 All connections are made securely over HTTPS.

 Encryption keys for Trello attachments, stored in S3, are managed by Amazon.
 The encryption, key management, and decryption process is inspected and verified internally by Amazon on a regular basis as part of their existing audit process.
 Encryption keys for Trello attachments managed by our team are rotated upon relevant changes of roles or employment status.
-Encryption keys managed by our team are not stored outside of Trello’s production backup environment and are managed by the our SRE team.
+Encryption keys managed by our team are not stored outside of Trello’s production backup environment and are managed by our SRE team.
 Trello backups are of the entire data set, so they are encrypted using a shared key.

-Upon termination of a Trello Business Class or Enterprise contract, if requested by the Trello customer’s administrator, the user content that is stored on the terminated team’s boards, lists and cards will be completely removed from the live Trello production database.
+Upon termination of a Trello Premium or Enterprise contract, if requested by the Trello customer’s administrator, the user content that is stored on the terminated team’s boards, lists and cards will be completely removed from the live Trello production database.
 All file attachments uploaded directly to Trello will be removed from the live Trello production database within 30 days.
 The team’s data will remain in encrypted Trello database backups until those backups fall out of the 90-day backup retention window and are destroyed in accordance with our data retention policy.
 In the event that a database restore is necessary within 90 days of a requested data deletion, we will re-delete the data as soon as reasonably possible after the live production system is fully restored.

 In the case of a Trello user account being deleted, upon deletion, Trello deletes the user’s personal data, including items like name, email address and location, within 30 days of the request.
 After 30 days, such personal data will remain in encrypted Trello database backups until those backups fall out of the 90-day retention window and are completely destroyed.